 A Small Synopsis

--Once again, this past weekend was spent with Corset Line cast.
+-Once again, this past weekend was spent with CL cast.
 We had sold out shows at the CH.
 Tech on Saturday and strike on Sunday was a little chaotic, and I completely missed GP’s Pride Festival set up inside the Casino (on Sun), which was a real major bummer.

 -After walking around GP and realizing I missed everything, I headed on up north to TBI for the Purim Spiel rehearsal.
 I wrote about that a few entries back.